- General questions and answers about cancer

 - Problems with sleep

-For many cancer patients, the hardest side effect to deal with is fatigue.
+For many people with cancer, the hardest side effect to deal with is fatigue.
 People report that fatigue can be overwhelming, and they are surprised at how tired they can feel long after treatment ends.
 It can take a long time to heal after surgery, and people can feel tired for months after an operation.
 Chemotherapy can involve many weeks of strong medicines that worsen fatigue as the body heals.
-People getting radiation therapy also report extreme fatigue.
+People getting radiation treatment also report extreme fatigue.
 The person with cancer may also experience stress and emotional concerns, which add to exhaustion.
 Fatigue can go on for many months after treatment is over.

 How will the person’s emotions be affected?